 An important coordination between the responsible authorities is required to ensure the safety and flow of traffic at all times.
 Moreover, this coordination will be crucial for the mobilization areas and to access the Ice Control Structure.
+An important contract will be carried out in 2015 on the Champlain Bridge Ice Control Structure: strengthening of the deck and relocation of the bike path.
 The very limited space, combined with the complexity of the work, will pose major challenges.
-It is also important to note that the construction of the Nuns' Island temporary causeway-bridge has had a significant impact on JCCBI's work planning, this new arrival being located near several other projects, including the projects to replace the Main Overpass and Viaducts N and V and the environmental mitigation project in the Bonaventure Expressway Sector.